Ghent's harbor area

 The Oude Dokken urban renewal project is transforming the former port area of the city around the popular neighborhoods of Houtdok, Achterdok, and Handelsdok with 1,200 dwellings, a school, sports, and public facilities, and green spaces.

-One of the developments in the area is the Nieuwe Dokken project in which both Xella and URSA have contributed their value-added solutions in this new district east of Handelsdok.
+One of the developments in the area is the Nieuwe Dokken project in which URSA has contributed its value-added solutions in this new district east of Handelsdok.
 The project includes the construction of 400 flats and houses on the former harbor site, many of them overlooking the riverbed.

 "This is not just any new housing project.
 The concept goes beyond tomorrow and offers answers for the sustainable neighborhood of the future," explains project manager Frederik De Visch.